• Skip to primary navigation

 Yassa chicken or poulet yassa, originating in the Casamance region in the South of Senegal, is a dish that has become popular not only throughout West Africa, but outside Africa as well.

-Yassa is actually a dish which isn't cooked only with chicken.
-You can make a yassa dish with lamb or fish as well, poisson yassa – fish yassa being a rather well-known Senegalese dish as well.
+Yassa is actually a dish that isn't cooked only with chicken.
+You can make a yassa dish with lamb or fish as well, poisson yassa โ€“ fish yassa being a rather well-known Senegalese dish as well.

 Poulet yassa consists of moist and tender chicken pieces, marinated overnight with lots of onions and lemon juice, which helps tenderize the meat and gives it an incredible aroma, this yassa chicken is definitely a dish that you have to try.

 • The chicken gets marinated for so long in an attempt to tenderize the rather tough African chicken.
-You might think, in this case, that an European or American chicken will not need such a long marinating time, as our chickens are always tender.
+You might think, in this case, that a European or American chicken will not need such a long marinating time, as our chickens are always tender.

 senegal yassa chicken

-Korean Chicken Stew with Potatoes
+Moroccan Chicken Stew with Olives

 Romanian Pea and Chicken Stew